Go Back

 showing-the-paint-dry-brush-planters

-Again, add your paint to the top edge of each planter.
+Be sure to add paint again, and add to the top edge of each planter.

 showing-the-painted-look-dry-brush-planters